Stephen-ODriscoll/PlutoUtils/docs/container.md

 Takes containers for left, right and an optional predicate.
 Returns a **bool** representing whether left and right are equal using **std::equal**.

 ### starts_with()
 Takes containers for left, right and an optional predicate.
-Returns a **bool** representing whether left starts with right using **std::equal**.
+Returns a **bool** representing whether left starts with right.

 ### ends_with()
 Takes containers for left, right and an optional predicate.
-Returns a **bool** representing whether left ends with right using **std::equal**.
+Returns a **bool** representing whether left ends with right.

 ### find_elem()
 Takes a container and an element.
 Looks for the element using **std::find**.